11/19/2010 Portland, Oregon – Pop in your mints…

 First, the speaker noted that there are $14 billion of dollars worth of letters of credit that are up for renewal in 2011 in their industry alone.
 A year over year increase of 700%!
 Most of these letters of credit must be rolled over (renewed) for the bonds that they back to be worth anything.
 The speaker considered her organization lucky to have been able to renew their organization's letter with Banco Santander as many of the US Banks are simply not writing them anymore.
 As an additional kick in the pants, the organization is being asked to have 250 days of cash on hand, a much stricter covenant, up from 200 previously.
 The bank originally requested 300.
 Blip 1 on the radar!
 Incoming threat to bond market.
 Could be a bird.

-Second, and more significantly if you follow large cash movements, the FDIC is changing their rules as of January 1, 2011 to permanently raise the insured limit up to $250,000 and to cover non-interest bearing accounts without limit Blip 2 on the Mint's radar!
+Second, and more significantly if you follow large cash movements, the FDIC is changing their rules as of January 1, 2011 to permanently raise the insured limit up to $250,000 and to cover non-interest bearing accounts without limit.
+Blip 2 on the Mint's radar!
 Definitely not a bird!
 Approximately two months to evacuate the bond market!
 Up until now, anyone who has a ton of liquidity in the form of dollars that they need to access on short notice has been forced to either find feeble comfort that their bank will not fail or to find a work around the FDIC limit to assure that all of the funds are secure (in other words, they will get all of their money back if their bank fails).
 The "work around" for most firms takes the form of investing excess funds in what are known as "Repo's" which pay literally pennies of interest on millions of dollars that buy bonds overnight, before the bank may fail, and then sell them in the morning, providing liquidity while the bank is safely open.
 This arrangement is commonly known as a "Sweep" account.
 That yields are non-existent speaks to the fact that everyone and their mother is now employing this strategy.

 Sweep accounts are currently expensive relative to yields and the FDIC rules effective January 1 will give customers who simply want liquidity the option to leave the money in the bank, earn 20 to 60 basis points of "interest" via service fee credits (as opposed to 1 to 2 basis points in the Sweep accounts) and have those dollars fully insured.